Perinatal mental health, risk, care and treatment (DAA022)

 Who is this course for?

-- mental health practitioner in non-specialist services, such as adult mental health and CAMHS, and are keen to develop your knowledge and skills in relation to the care of women and birthing people in the perinatal period
+- a mental health practitioner in non-specialist services, such as adult mental health and CAMHS, and are keen to develop your knowledge and skills in relation to the care of women and birthing people in the perinatal period

-- non-mental health professional who cares for women and birthing people during the pregnancy and the postnatal period and you are keen to develop your knowledge and skills in perinatal mental health to improve the care you provide
+- a non-mental health professional who cares for women and birthing people during the pregnancy and the postnatal period and you are keen to develop your knowledge and skills in perinatal mental health to improve the care you provide

 You may also be working as a: